Ogamon958/ConPGS/README.md

 @inproceedings{ogasa-2024-lrec-coling,
-    title = {{Controllable Paraphrase Generation for Semantic and Lexical Similarities}}, author = "Ogasa, Yuya  and Kajiwara, Tomoyuki and Arase, Yuki", booktitle = {The 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024)}, year = "2024",
+    title = {{Controllable Paraphrase Generation for Semantic and Lexical Similarities}}, author = "Ogasa, Yuya  and Kajiwara, Tomoyuki and Arase, Yuki", booktitle = "The 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation", month = may,
+    year = "2024",
 }
 ```